Rita-Lei/cca-programming-electronics-spring-2017/README.md

    [![bouncing-balls](img/wk4/bouncing-balls.png)](http://youtu.be/7sfC4-4VoM4)

-14. **Challenge:** Bouncing balls, more added by clicking.
+14. **Optional Challenge:** Bouncing balls, more added by clicking.
 You may need to use an `Array` or two.

    [![bouncing-balls-with-clicks](img/wk4/bouncing-balls-with-clicks.png)](http://youtu.be/Tnkhya3Tqu0)

-15. **Challenge:** Fireworks!
+15. **Optional Challenge:** Fireworks!
 They should track the mouse and appear on clicks.

    [![fireworks](img/wk4/fireworks.png)](http://youtu.be/yNTUEe9cof8)